 Before adding and signing content to a collection, you must first initialize that collection.

 $ notary init example.com/collection No root keys found.
 Generating a new root key...
 You are about to create a new root signing key passphrase.
-This passphrase will be used to protect the most sensitive key in your signing system.
-Please choose a long, complex passphrase and be careful to keep the password and the key file itself secure and backed up.
+This passphrase is used to protect the most sensitive key in your signing system.
+Choose a long, complex passphrase and be careful to keep the password and the key file itself secure and backed up.
 It is highly recommended that you use a password manager to generate the passphrase and keep it safe.
-There will be no way to recover this key.
+There is no way to recover this key.
 You can find the key in your config directory.
 Enter passphrase for new root key with ID 1f54328: Repeat passphrase for new root key with ID 1f54328: Enter passphrase for new targets key with ID 1df39fc (example.com/collection): Repeat passphrase for new targets key with ID 1df39fc (example.com/collection):

-Initializing a trusted collection will generate the following items; all keys use asymmetric algorithms, but there is no requirement that they all use the same algorithm:
+Initializing a trusted collection generates the following items; all keys use asymmetric algorithms, but there is no requirement that they all use the same algorithm:

-- A targets key and a snapshot key.
-The same password is used to encrypt both of these as the security profile of them (when both held by the author of the trusted collection) is identical.
-This is why you will not be asked for a snapshot key password.
+snapshotkey.
+The same password encrypts both of these as the security profile of them (when both held by the author of the trusted collection) is identical.
+This is why are not prompted for a snapshot key password.

-- A timestamp key.
+timestampkey.
 This is generated by the server on a request from the client, returning just the public key.
-The server holds the private key and will sign timestamps on behalf of the user.
+The server holds the private key and signs timestamps on behalf of the user.

 - Stub signed notary metadata.
 This stages the base version of the trust metadata for the collection.
-It will be finalized when it is published to the server.
+It is finalized when it is published to the server.